fazlerabbi37/fazlerabbi37.github.io/source/blogs/elasticsearch_cheat_sheet.rst

 Elasticsearch Cheat Sheet
 =========================
-A quick reference of Elasticsearch.
+A quick reference to Elasticsearch.

 Words wrapped with curly braces, like ``{host}`` are variable, replace them with appropriate value.